Instructor: Marina Bosi

 hw1_mab.pdf and the code files

 The presentation of your homework (write-up and code) will be evaluated for each of your submission.
-Well-presented homeworks will be awarded up to 2.5% extra credit.
-Poorly-presented homeworks will be penalized by up to 2.5%.
+A well-presented homework may be awarded extra credit.
+Poorly-presented homework may be penalized.

 Below are elements of a well-presented homework: